 While most NJ sportsbooks are in Atlantic City casinos, there are some other options out there.
 So here’s a look at each of the current NJ sportsbooks:

 Ocean Resort Casino

-Ocean Resort Sportsbook was touted as a must-see “state-of-the-art” sportsbook long before sports betting became legal.
+William Hill Sportsbook at Ocean Casino Resort was touted as a must-see “state-of-the-art” sportsbook long before sports betting became legal.
 Bruce Deifik, the casino’s owner, committed to a great space to bet, or at least watch a game back in January.